St. Petersburg

 Public Lighting

-St. Petersburg's lighting code sets regulations to conserve energy and minimize light pollution.
+St. Petersburg does not have a policy requiring efficient outdoor lighting similar to the International Dark-Sky Association’s Model Lighting Ordinance.
 Working with Duke Energy, the city has upgraded all city-leased streetlights to LEDs.

 Inclusive procurement

 We were unable to verify if the City has inclusive procurement and contracting processes.
-St. Petersburg is currently conducting a disparity study.
+St. Petersburg published a 2021 disparity study, which informed next steps and a proposed ordinance that St. Petersburg aims to adopt in 2023.

 Building Benchmarking